lab11/summon/user-interfaces/examples/os-agnostic/README.md

 Example OS-Agnostic Summon App
 ==============================

+__NOTE:__ This UI provides OS-compatibility for UIs in older versions of Summon.
+Since Summon now fully integrates all of the platform-specific JS APIs, this is not necessary for the current version.
+Only the developer's own web content is required.
+See [other examples](../).

 Mobile phone user interface example.
 Works with [Summon](https://github.com/lab11/summon) on Android and iOS.
 This app can be pointed to from an Eddystone packet to serve the user interface.
 The link is [goo.gl/hWTo8W](goo.gl/hWTo8W)

 To rebuild everything: